How saying ‘I love you’ is getting more expensive this Valentine’s Day: report

-(NEXSTAR) – With so many ways to show one’s love on Valentine’s Day, you may want to choose carefully as some popular gifts and activities have been especially vulnerable to inflation over the past year.
+With so many ways to show one’s love on Valentine’s Day, you may want to choose carefully, as some popular gifts and activities have been especially vulnerable to inflation over the past year.

 Real estate website Point2 analyzed inflation’s effect on 14 Valentine’s Day mainstays and found that this year’s holiday is set to be the most expensive on record.